By Faye Martins

 In order to burn calories, increase muscle mass and tone your body, a more active and strenuous practice is recommended.
-Flowing styles, such as Power, Vinyasa and Ashtanga, are all great ways to increase your heart rate, burn calories and increase muscle tone.
+Flowing styles, such as Power, Vinyasa, Kundalini, and Ashtanga, are all great ways to increase your heart rate, burn calories and increase muscle tone.
 One of the ways to increase the effectiveness of vinyasa-based practices is to incorporate strengthening movements into the transitions between poses.
 In the Yoga world, this is known as “working in the transitions.”

 For example, one very easy way to add a strengthening and toning movement into the transition between Downward Facing Dog and various standing poses is to practice leg raises as you move into the next standing asana from Downward Facing Dog.
 Downward Facing Dog is one of the key Yoga poses of the Sun Salutation.
 For more information on how to practice the complete Sun Salutation, please refer to reputable website, book or your local Yoga studio.

 Leg Raises in Downward Facing Dog